nickcash/open-data-500/readme.md

 ### Number of responses?
-The website says that the Open Data 500 is a list of 500 companies, so it might be that the "500" refers to the number of companies responding to the questionnaire, but this was a bit odd to me because they had chosen the name before they first sent out the questionnaire.
+The website says that the Open Data 500 is a list of 500 companies, so it might be that the "500" refers to the number of companies that they listed.
+As I said above, naming studies after their sample size is a bit odd.
+It seems like they continued looking for companies until they came up with 500, but I don't understand why they chose the number 500.

+The Open Data 500 website [says](http://www.opendata500.com/about/#about-results)
+that "the Open Data 500 study is not meant to provide information for definitive statistical analysis", so I doubt they did anything like a power analysis to determine how many they needed.

 One member of the Team told me that this was just a big number as a challenge to themselves.
 Another told me that they expected, based on Joel Gurin's